mguerrab/cs262_p1/README.md

 - '4|username': log in to account of username supplied
 - '5': delete current account user is logged into
 - '6': log out of account user is logged into

+NOTE DO NOT USE THE CHARACTER '|' IN YOUR COMMANDS IN THE TERMINAL EXCEPT AS OUTLINED ABOVE.